tnewcomb20/meplan.github.io/README.md

 - **Data Recording:**
   - Record usability test sessions using video and audio.
   - Collect notes and observations during heuristic evaluations.
-- **Data Analysis:**
-  - Analyze user feedback, usability issues, and completion times for tasks.
-- **Metrics:**
-  - Utilize metrics like task completion rate, time on task, and user satisfaction scores.

-### Timeline
-- **Scheduling:**
-  - Usability testing and heuristic evaluation will be conducted over a two-week period.
-- **Responsibilities:**
-  - Assign roles and responsibilities to team members, including test facilitators, note-takers, and analysts.

-### Reporting and Recommendations
-- **Report Format:**
-  - Create a comprehensive usability evaluation report summarizing findings, issues, and recommendations.
-- **Recommendations:**
-  - Provide recommendations for addressing identified usability issues and enhancing the user experience.

 ### Resources
 - **Tools and Equipment:**